dfelinto/blender-manual/manual/modeling/geometry_nodes/utilities/float_to_int.rst

 ==========

 Rounding Mode
-   :Round: Returns the closest integer to Float, rounding either up or down based on the value.
+   :Round: Outputs the closest integer to Float, rounding either up or down based on the value.
-   :Floor: Returns the closest integer less than Float, always rounding down.
+   :Floor: Outputs the closest integer less than Float, always rounding down.
-   :Ceiling: Returns the closest integer greater than Float, always rounding up.
+   :Ceiling: Outputs the closest integer greater than Float, always rounding up.
-   :Truncate: Returns the closest integer between Float and zero.
+   :Truncate: Outputs the closest integer between Float and zero.
 For positive numbers, acts like Floor.
               For negative numbers, acts as Ceiling.

 Output